noname31157/KCRL/README.md

 ***Detailed instructions***:

 1. Set the initial parameters in the `python kcrl_demo.py` file.
+2. To use prior knowledge, provide the existing edges (0 or 1) in the prior knowledge matrix in `python kcrl_demo.py` file.
 Detailed comments available in the file.
-2. To use prior knowledge, provide the existing edges (0 or 1) in the prior knowledge matrix in `python kcrl_demo.py` file

 ## Acknowledgement
 Our code has been benefited from the following existing works.
 We are really thankful to the corresponding authors.